nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 every piece at once and kept asking what they had in common.
 That is a vantage, not an insight the fields lacked.

-I am going to claim that this question is now closed.
-Not trust, which is enormous and mostly human; the question.
+I am going to claim that the question is closed.
+Trust itself is enormous and mostly human, and I make no claim about that.

-Put more exactly: what we have in hand is a fundamental piece of machinery for knowing, not proposed but derived, for claims over a record, resting on two named assumptions that I state near the end.
+What we have in hand is a fundamental piece of machinery for knowing, not proposed but derived, for claims over a record, resting on two named assumptions that I state near the end.
 Within that bound every part of it is forced: the three conditions with